 You do the 2 years or so of med-surg and then you go into psychiatric medicine or you go into the OR.

 Let’s say you spend five or ten years in psychiatric medicine or the OR.
+After a couple of years, how much of med-surg do you remember let alone after 5 or 10 years?

 I would argue probably not a lot.
 Those skills that were “sharpened” would now be very dull.